Dan Jones (writer): Historian

-Jones's first history book was a popular narrative history of the English Peasants' Revolt of 1381, titled Summer of Blood: The Peasants' Revolt of 1381, which was published in 2009.
+Jones's first published history book was a popular narrative history of the English Peasants' Revolt of 1381, titled Summer of Blood: The Peasants' Revolt of 1381, which was published in 2009.

 His second book, The Plantagenets: The Kings Who Made England, was published in 2012 in the United Kingdom and a year later in the United States, where it became a New York Times bestseller.
 The book, which covers the history of the Plantagenet dynasty from Henry II to Richard II, received positive reviews from critics.

 Jones's third book, The Hollow Crown: The Wars of the Roses and the Rise of the Tudors published in 2014, picks up where The Plantagenets leaves off and covers the period 1420–1541, from the death of Henry V to the execution of Henry VIII's cousin, Margaret Pole.
 His fourth book, also published in 2014 is about Magna Carta and is titled Magna Carta: The Making and Legacy of the Great Charter.
 Jones returned to the Lancasters with his 2024 book, Henry V – The Astonishing Rise of England's Greatest Warrior King.

 Jones's next book, The Templars, The Rise and the Spectacular Fall of God's Holy Warriors, was published in September 2017 about the Knights Templar.
 Jones also worked as a historical consultant on the 2018 History historical drama Knightfall, presenting the official podcast.

 In August 2018, he published The Colour of Time: A New History of the World, 1850–1960 illustrated by Marina Amaral.
 He collaborated with Amaral again in 2020 for the book The World Aflame.
 Crusaders: The Epic History of the Wars for the Holy Land was published on 5 September 2019.
 It deals with the Crusades from 1096 onwards.
 Powers and Thrones: A New History of the Middle Ages was published by Head of Zeus in 2021.

 In 2022, Jones started his own podcast through Somethin' Else and Sony Music Entertainment called This Is History: A Dynasty to Die For, recounting much of the content of his 2012 book, The Plantagenets: The Kings Who Made England.

 In 2024, he published a book on the rise of the warrior King Henry V of England.
 The book was one of BBC History Magazine’s Books of the Year.